Swamiji TV

 Practicing Sarva hitta asanas

-"The science of yoga, the practice of all the different practices, is yoga.
-It is to keep our body healthy, keep our concentration better, and also to proceed further on the highest path."
+"The science of yoga and all its various practices exist: to keep our body healthy, to improve our concentration, and to guide us further on the highest path."

 Filming location: Strilky, Czech Republic